DeemAQ/AI-Programming/README.md

 # AI-Programming
-Projects from AI programming with Python Nanodegree
+Projects I did to complete my AI programming with Python Nanodegree provided by Udacity